RakhithJK/OfficeDev-teams-toolkit-wiki/Develop-single-sign-on-experience-in-Teams.md

     manifestPath: "./aad.manifest.json"
     outputFilePath : ./build/aad.manifest.${{TEAMSFX_ENV}}.json
 ```
-> Note: Replace the value of "manifestPath" with the relative path of Azure Active Directory app manifest template (`aad.manifest.json`) if you have modify the path of this file.
+> Note: Replace the value of "manifestPath" with the relative path of Microsoft Entra app manifest template (`aad.manifest.json`) if you have modify the path of this file.

 > Note: For local you need to place `aad/update` after `file/createOrUpdateEnvironmentFile` action since `aad/update` will consume output of `file/createOrUpdateEnvironmentFile`.